Amplitude-Independent Machine Learning for PPG through Visibility Graphs and Transfer Learning: Discussion

-We have tested the VGTL model on the prediction of the subjects’ age and blood pressure from pure PPG signals, and it has shown its powerful generalisation abilities by performing classification and regression on two different tasks and two different datasets.
-The VGTL model has demonstrated its advantage of requiring fewer preprocessing steps, and the absence of any requirement to apply algorithms such as principal component analysis (PCA) to retrieve information or empirical mode decomposition (EMD) to single out signal components.
-This makes the model more robust and easier to apply since many of the preprocessing algorithms are sensitive to parameters and require human calibration.
-Other advantages of VGTL are the elimination of manually extracting features from PPG signals, as the PPG signals are fed to the VGTL model as a whole.
-This is critically important for signals with low quality that might affect feature extraction algorithms.
+We have tested the VGTL-net model on the prediction of the subjects’ age and blood pressure from pure PPG signals, and it has shown its powerful generalisation abilities by performing classification and regression on two different tasks and two different datasets.
+The VGTL-net model has demonstrated its advantage of requiring fewer preprocessing steps, and the absence of any requirement to apply algorithms such as principal component analysis (PCA) to retrieve information, or empirical mode decomposition (EMD) to single out signal components.
+This makes the model robust and straightforward to apply since many of the preprocessing algorithms are sensitive to parameters and require human calibration.
+Another advantage of VGTL-net is the elimination of the need for manually extracting features from PPG signals, as the PPG signals are fed to the VGTL-net model as a whole.
+This is critically important for signals of low quality that might affect feature extraction algorithms.